Red Sox vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has seven doubles, three home runs, 11 walks and 24 RBI (33 total hits).
-He has stolen one base.
+- Alec Bohm has recorded 35 hits with seven doubles, three home runs and 11 walks.
+He has driven in 25 runs with one stolen base.

-- Bohm has picked up a hit in two straight games.
-In his last five games he is batting .176 with three walks and three RBI.
+- Bohm heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is batting .294 with three walks and four RBI.

 Bohm Recent Games